Categories

 Linux File System (How Files Are Organized)

-Linux organizes files in a tree structure, starting from the root (/
+Linux organizes files in a tree structure, starting from the root (/) directory.

 Important Directories in Linux